fataik1/fataik1.github.io/_posts/2020-07-29-k-nearest-neighbors-the-tutorial.md

 The steps 1&2 will require you to do feature engineering and data cleaning.
 Feature engineering is the process of using domain knowledge to extract features from raw data via data mining techniques.
 These features can be used to improve the performance of machine learning algorithms.
 Data cleaning is the process of detecting and correcting or removing inaccurate records from a record set, table, or database and refers to identifying incomplete, incorrect, inaccurate or irrelevant parts of the data and then replacing, modifying, or deleting the dirty or coarse data.

 Step 3 is when we find the K closest elements to the point and it is the **main** part of this algorithm.
 There are multiple ways to calculate the distance in Data Science.
 For me, the most straightforward way is the **Euclidean Distance**.
 The calculation for Euclidean is the **square root of the Sum of Squares of the Differences between the two points.** I know I definetely won't remember that in my head but it's an easy concept.
-Here is the formula shown below.
+Here is an example of the formula shown below.

 ![RtnTY.jpg]({{site.baseurl}}/img/RtnTY.jpg)